Category: Addiction

 One in Six Patients with Opioid Use Disorder Leave the Hospital too Early

-The findings, published in JAMAalso reveal that the rate at which patients with any opioid-related issues (patients presenting with other issues but exhibiting opioid dependence) left the hospital before completing treatment increased more than 50% (from 7.5 to 11.3%).
+The findings, published in JAMAalso reveal that the rate at which patients with any opioid-related issues (patients presenting with other issues but exhibiting opioid dependence) left the hospital BMA increased more than 50% (from 7.5 to 11.3%).
 In both of these groups, nearly half of BMA discharges occurred before the third day, when withdrawal symptoms are most severe.
 Now that fentanyl has become the dominant opioid causing overdoses, the findings illustrate the need for patient-centred care that adequately manages pain and withdrawal symptoms so that patients can complete treatment.

-Approximately 500 000 patients are discharged against medical advice, or before medically advised (BMA) in the United States annually, and those circumstances are associated with increased likelihood of death and hospital readmission.
+Approximately 500 000 patients are discharged against medical advice, or in the United States annually, and those circumstances are associated with increased likelihood of death and hospital readmission.
 Previous research shows that patients with addiction cite withdrawal and pain as their reason for BMA discharge.

 “The rapid increase in early discharges is alarming; in 2016, less than one in ten patients admitted for OUD and injection-related infections left the hospital before their care team considered it safe.
 By 2020, one in six were leaving early,” said lead author Ashish Thakrar, MD.
 “What’s more, since the study period ended, the COVID-19 pandemic caused the opioid crisis to escalate, underscoring just how urgent it is to understand how we might be able to reverse this trend and get patients the treatment they need.”